 As a school, we are committed to creating and sustaining a comprehensive, coordinated effort to improve the overall safety and well-being of our students, educators and administrators.

 To do this, we believe this must involve community-wide programs and initiatives involving parents, teachers, administrators, local law enforcement, mental health & wellness professionals and elected officials to take meaningful action to protect our students.

-Today, I am happy to announce the launch of the “Say Something Anonymous Reporting System” (SS-ARS) for all students in Grades 6-12.
-This program, which fulfills the mandate requirement under 115C-105.51 of NC Law, teaches students, teachers, and administrators how to recognize warning signs and signals, especially within social media, of individuals who may be a threat to themselves or others and Say Something to a trusted adult OR use its anonymous reporting system.
+The “Say Something Anonymous Reporting System” (SS-ARS) for students in Grades 6-12 fulfills the mandate requirement under 115C-105.51 of NC Law and teaches students, teachers, and administrators how to recognize warning signs and signals, especially within social media, of individuals who may be a threat to themselves or others and Say Something to a trusted adult OR use its anonymous reporting system.
 Specifically, the program educates participants to:

 Recognize the signs and signals of at-risk behaviors – especially within social media